 What are the typical symptoms of testicular diseases?

-The symptoms vary depending on the disease.
-General warning signs are
+The symptoms can vary depending on the disease.
+Nevertheless, there are some general warning signs that those affected should pay particular attention to:

 - Lumps or indurations in the testicles